openresty/replace-filter-nginx-module/README.markdown

 ====

 * implement multiple `replace_filter` directives in a single location.
 All the patterns will be applied at the same time as in a tokenizer.
 We will *not* use the longest token match semantics, but rather, patterns will be prioritized according to their order in the configure file.
+* implement the `replace_filter_skip $var` directive to control whether to enable the filter on the fly.
 * reduce the amount of data that has to be buffered for when an partial match is already found.
 * recycle the memory blocks used to buffer the pending capture data.
 * allow use of inlined Lua code as the `replacement` argument of the `replace_filter` directive to generate the text to be replaced on-the-fly.